Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Acknowledgment

 { }

-\begin{IEEEbiography}[{ }] {Neelu Madan} is a Ph.D. student at Department of Media Technology at Aalborg University, Denmark.
-She recieved her M.Sc.~degree in Computer Science with major as Interactive Systems and Visualization from the University of Duisburg-Essen, Germany.
+\begin{IEEEbiography}[{ }] {Neelu Madan} is a Ph.D. student at the Department of Media Technology at Aalborg University, Denmark.
+She received her M.Sc.~degree in Computer Science with a major as Interactive Systems and Visualization from the University of Duisburg-Essen, Germany.
 Her research interests include artificial intelligence, computer vision, machine learning, and deep learning.
-She is the author of paper accepted for oral presentation at CVPR 2022. \end{IEEEbiography}
+She is the author of a paper accepted for oral presentation at CVPR 2022. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Nicolae-C\u{a}t\u{a}lin Ristea} graduated as valedictorian from the Faculty of Electronics, Telecommunications and Information Technology, University Politehnica of Bucharest, in 2019.
 He received the M.Sc.~degree in the image processing field and started the Ph.D.~at the same university.
-Nicolae is first author of multiple papers accepted at top-tier conferences and journals, such as CVPR, INTERSPEECH, VTC and IEEE Geoscience and Remote Sensing Letters.
-His research interests include artificial intelligence, computer vision, machine learning, signal processing and deep learning. \end{IEEEbiography}
+Nicolae is first author of multiple papers accepted at top-tier conferences and journals, such as CVPR and INTERSPEECH.
+His research interests include AI, computer vision, machine learning, signal processing and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Radu Ionescu} is professor at the University of Bucharest, Romania.
 He completed his Ph.D.~at the University of Bucharest in 2013, receiving the 2014 Award for Outstanding Doctoral Research from the Romanian Ad Astra Association.
 His research interests include machine learning, computer vision, image processing, computational linguistics and medical imaging.
-He published over 100 articles at international venues (including CVPR, NeurIPS, ICCV, ACL, EMNLP, NAACL, TPAMI, IJCV, CVIU), and a research monograph with Springer.
-Radu received the ``Caianiello Best Young Paper Award'' at ICIAP 2013.
-Radu also received the 2017 ``Young Researchers in Science and Engineering'' Prize for young Romanian researchers and the ``Danubius Young Scientist Award 2018 for Romania''. \end{IEEEbiography}
+He published over 100 articles at international venues (including CVPR, NeurIPS, ICCV, ACL, SIGIR, EMNLP, NAACL, TPAMI, IJCV, CVIU), and a research monograph with Springer.
+Radu received the ``Caianiello Best Young Paper Award'' at ICIAP 2013. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Kamal Nasrollahi} is working on a dual position, Professor of Computer Vision and Ma chine Learning at Aalborg University and Head of Machine Learning at Milestone Systems.
+\begin{IEEEbiography}[{ }] {Kamal Nasrollahi} is working in a dual position, Professor of Computer Vision and Machine Learning at Aalborg University and Head of Machine Learning at Milestone Systems.
 He is interested in fair, ethical, and responsible use of technology, specifically machine learning applied to computer vision for topics like object detection, tracking, anomaly detection, and super-resolution. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fahad Khan} is a faculty member at MBZ University of AI (MBZUAI), UAE and Link\"{o}ping University, Sweden.
 Prior to joining MBZUAI, he worked as a Lead Scientist at the Inception Institute of Artificial Intelligence (IIAI), UAE.
 He received the M.Sc.~degree in Intelligent Systems Design from Chalmers University of Technology, Sweden and a Ph.D.~degree in Computer Vision from Autonomous University of Barcelona, Spain.
 His research interests include a wide range of topics within computer vision, such as object recognition, object detection, action recognition and visual tracking.
 He has published articles in high-impact computer vision journals and conferences in these areas. \end{IEEEbiography}